Thanksgiving travel in SC expected to be busier this year than before pandemic

 - Thursday: 11 a.m. – 3 p.m.

-Drivers can get real-time updates on traffic conditions from the SCDOT by calling 511, which is available 24/7, or clicking here.
+Drivers can get real-time updates on traffic conditions from the SCDOT by calling 511, which is available 24/7, or visiting www.511SC.org.